 - the visa application itself.

-- submitting an Expression of Interest (EOI) here directly to the Department.
+Presently, to be considered under the GTI program, you would need to submit an Expression of Interest (EOI) here directly to the Department.

 Your nominator must complete this form, and they must be an: